-Issuer and Guarantor Fannie Mae, a federally chartered and stockholder-owned corporation.

-On September 6, 2008, the Director of the Federal Housing Finance Agency ("FHFA") placed us into conservatorship pursuant to authority granted by the Federal Housing Finance Regulatory Reform Act of 2008 (the "Regulatory Reform Act").
-As the conservator, FHFA succeeded to all rights, titles, powers and privileges of Fannie Mae, and of any stockholder, officer, or director of Fannie Mae with respect to Fannie Mae and the assets of Fannie Mae.
+Fannie Mae is a government-sponsored enterprise that was chartered by the U.S. Congress in 1938 under the name "Federal National Mortgage Association" to support liquidity and stability in the secondary mortgage market, where existing mortgage loans are purchased and sold.
+Fannie Mae has been under conservatorship since September 6, 2008.
+As conservator, the Federal Housing Finance Agency succeeded to all rights, titles, powers and privileges of Fannie Mae, and of any shareholder, officer, or director of the company with respect to the company and its assets.
 For additional information regarding conservatorship, see "RISK FACTORS-FANNIE MAE GOVERNANCE FACTORS" below.